 PCPD's Guidance on Ethical Development and Use of AI

-In August 2021, the PCPD published groundbreaking "Guidance on Ethical Development and Use of Artificial Intelligence" establishing principles for responsible AI:
+In August 2021, the PCPD published the "Guidance on the Ethical Development and Use of Artificial Intelligence," recommending that organizations embrace three Data Stewardship Values, being respectful, beneficial, and fair, and follow seven ethical principles:

-2. Transparency: Organizations should be transparent about AI use.
-Individuals should know when they're interacting with AI and understand how AI systems make decisions affecting them.
+3. Transparency and Interpretability: Organizations should be transparent about AI use.
+Individuals should know when they are interacting with AI and understand how AI systems make decisions affecting them.

-4. Safety and Robustness: AI systems must be safe, secure, and robust against adversarial attacks, errors, and unintended consequences.
+7. Reliability, Robustness and Security: AI systems must be safe, secure, and robust against adversarial attacks, errors, and unintended consequences.
 Regular testing, validation, and monitoring are required.

 This guidance, while not legally binding, represents the PCPD's enforcement expectations.
 Organizations deviating from these principles without strong justification risk regulatory scrutiny.